 Maine Coon separation anxiety can be very distressing for a cat.
 It is important that owners, therefore, know how to spot potential signs that it is happening, and know the best course of action.

-Maine Coon cats suffer from separation anxiety, if left alone for long periods of time.
-Signs of Maine Coon separation anxiety include: overgrooming, loss of appetite, vomiting, biting, excessive meowing, destructive behaviour and litter box issues.
+Maine Coon cats suffer from separation anxiety if left alone for long periods of time.
+Signs of Maine Coon separation anxiety include overgrooming, loss of appetite, vomiting, biting, excessive meowing, destructive behavior, and litter box issues.
 These highly sociable cats are less prone to anxiety when sharing a household with other pets.

 What Is Maine Coon Separation Anxiety?

 Maine Coon separation anxiety can present itself in a number of different forms.
-Though some signs are not always outwardly visible, other behavioural changes are more easy for an alert owner to identify.
+Though some signs are not always outwardly visible, other behavioral changes are easier for an alert owner to identify.

 Take a look at the table below, to learn the signs to watch out for, that may signal your cat is suffering from Maine Coon separation anxiety: